-Nixon was thought to have hailed from Canada and was working as a blacksmith in Deadwood, South Dakota when outlaws, Sam Bass, Joel Collins, and Jack Davis came upon the scene.
+Nixon was thought to have hailed from Canada and was working as a blacksmith in Deadwood, South Dakota, when outlaws Sam Bass, Joel Collins, and Jack Davis came upon the scene.
 These three, who had recently driven a herd of cattle up from Texas to Nebraska, came to Deadwood to make their fortunes.

 Finding that stagecoach robberies were not profitable enough when splitting with six people, they soon decided to rob a train.
 On September 18, 1877, the gang robbed the Union Pacific Railroad at Big Springs, Nebraska, making off with more than $60,000.
-After dividing the money, the outlaws split up into pairs, each headed in a different direction.
+After dividing the money, the outlaws split into pairs, each headed in a different direction.

-Nixon traveled with Jim Berry to Missouri, where Berry made the mistake of trading in his gold coins for currency.
-This tipped off the detectives and he was captured, wounded, and died a few days later.
+Nixon traveled with Jim Berry to Missouri, where Berry made the mistake of trading his gold coins for currency.
+This tipped off the detectives, and he was captured, wounded, and died a few days later.
 In the meantime, there was a reward out on Tom Nixon’s head for $1,000.
-He was described as being five feet seven or eight inches tall, about 150 pounds, 25 years old with blue-gray eyes, light hair, and whiskers.
+He was described as five feet seven or eight inches tall, about 150 pounds, 25 years old with blue-gray eyes, light hair, and whiskers.
 Before Berry died, he told authorities that Tom Nixon had taken off after arriving in Missouri, carrying $10,000.
 It has long been thought that he returned to his native Canada.